jundalisay/sp/content/en/research/chau-ju-kua/chun-fan-chi/25-ethiopia.md

 There are elephants' tusks which' weigh over 100 catties, and rhinoceros horns of over 10.

-It also has giraffes (tsula)

-The country brings forth also the which measures from the ground to wings and can
+The country has the camel-crane (駱駝鶖) which measures from the ground to its crown from 6-7 feet.
-There
-is
-fly,
-(so-called) «camel-crane»
-its
-crown from
-but not to any great height»
+- It has wings and can fly, but not to any great height.

-also (in this country) a wild
+There is also a wild animal called tsu-la (祖 螂).
-resembles a camel in shape, an ox in size,

-of a yellow colour.
-Its fore
+- It resembles a camel in shape, an ox in size, and is of a yellow colour.
-head
-is
+- Its fore legs are 5 feet long, its hind legs only 3 feet.
-high up and 20
+- Its head is high up and 20 turned upwards.
+- Its skin is an inch thick.

-a kind of mule with brown, white and body.
-These animals wander about the mountain they are a variety of the camel wilds;
+There is also a kind of mule with brown, white and black stripes around its body.
-15
-has
-an inch thick®.
-also (in this country)
-black stripes around

-animal called isu-la (^5.
-and
-,B|£
-six to seven feet.
-It
-legs are five feet long, its hind legs only three feet.
-Its turned upwards.
-Its skin
-{^
-who
-(^
-^"^
-;^
-^|j
-^
-j^).
-The inhab-
+These animals wander about the mountain wilds.

+They are a variety of the camel (駱駝之別種也).

-are great huntsmen, hunt these animals with 25 poisoned arrows'.
+The people are great huntsmen who hunt these animals with poisoned arrows.

 <!-- Notes.
 1)